 Contacting Your Legislators FAQ

-Q. Why are we asked to send letters to Chwat & Co to deliver to our members of Congress?
+Q. Why are we asked to send letters to the ARRL Consultant to deliver to our members of Congress?
 Why should I do that instead of contacting my member directly?

 A. There are several reasons.
 First, when letters from constituents are hand-delivered to a Congressional office, it gives our Washington team the opportunity to have some direct “face time” with the Congressperson and/or their key staff.
 Hand delivering a stack of letters supporting a bill makes a greater impact than having those letters trickle in through the US mail system.